manuelladron/semantic_based_painting/README.md

   - Provides precision over the granularity of each semantic zone in the artwork.
   - Ensures strokes remain within the designated semantic segment, improving the painting's accuracy.

+- **Visual Working Memory**:
+  - Uses a dynamic attention maps system to focus on areas that need more attention.
+  - Yields an organic feel to the painting.

 - **Stroke Initialization, Renderer, and Blending**:
   - Uses the stroke parameter representation and differentiable renderer.
   - Strokes are parameterized by a 13-dimensional tuple encoding various properties like start, middle, end points, radii, transparency, and RGB color.